Cuj: winemaker from Croatian Tuscany

 An immense respect for the soil is why CUJ winery produces authentic Istrian wine:

 It is these varieties that present the greatest inspiration and challenge to Kraljević.

-Being a winegrower in Istria does not just mean you just have to know how to dig, plow, plant, pick and cultivate the land.
+Being a winegrower in Istria does not just mean knowing how to dig, plow, plant, pick and cultivate the land.
 Above all, it means knowing how to mix vineyards with clouds, thus uniting the sky and earth – explains Kraljević.

 His family has a long tradition of winegrowing and olive oil making that can be traced all the way back to the 15th century.
-The name of the winery, CUJ, is Danijel’s tribute to his grandfather, who planted and cultivated the present vineyard.
-His grandfather was known for his habit of starting sentences with ‘Cuj, da ti rečen’, the local dialect for ‘Listen, let me tell you something’.
+The winery’s name, CUJ, is Danijel’s tribute to his grandfather, who planted and cultivated the present vineyard.
+His grandfather was known for starting sentences with ‘Cuj, da ti rečen,’ the local dialect for ‘Listen, let me tell you something.’

 The CUJ winery unites not only the sky and the earth but also family tradition and the art and craft of contemporary wine production.
 In 2006 a new cellar and oil mill in Farnažine near Umag were built, thus allowing CUJ to expand production and market within and beyond Croatia.

-State-of-the-art technology and equipment allow Danijel Kraljević to turn his ideas and knowledge of wine into modern products recognized by wine enthusiasts, but also to provide traditional tastes of authentic varieties.
+State-of-the-art technology and equipment allow Danijel Kraljević to turn his ideas and knowledge of wine into modern products recognized by wine enthusiasts and provide traditional tastes of authentic varieties.

 The best way to get introduced to CUJ and Istrian wines, in general, is CUJ Malvasia, a fresh wine of fruity, citric aromas.
 A step further for the curious wine lover would be CUJ Baština, also made from Malvasia grapes through a selection of the healthiest bunches.

 For the grapes to give the wine all their complexity, this wine underwent an extended 15-day maceration with frequent aromatizing without using sulfur.